kevthunder/spark-binding/README.md

 A generic class to create a binder.

-The function `doBind` and `doUnbind` need tp be implemented to make it a fully functional binder
+The function `doBind` and `doUnbind` need to be implemented to make it a fully functional binder

 ### EventBind